rafaelbsfarias/proline-homolog/docs/business-flows/diagramas_sequencia.md

     Note right of Sistema: Status: EM ANÁLISE

     Especialista->>Sistema: Finaliza análise
-    Note right of Sistema: Status: ANÁLISE FINALIZADA
+    Note right of Sistema: Status: Análise Finalizada
 ```

 ## 3. Fluxo de Mudança de Data